 Keyword strategies should be reviewed on a quarterly basis and at least 3-6 months before any campaigns or promotions.
 Your homepage, about page, contact page, and blog are the most important.
 The home page is of particular importance because it’s the first page visitors land on and the first impression users get of a business.

-They need only stay on this page for a few seconds before deciding whether to investigate further or leave to a competing site.
+They need only stay on this page for a few seconds before deciding whether to investigate further or leave and go to a competing site.
 Headings on homepages should be easy to read, and icons should have clear and enticing calls-to-action (CTA’s).
 The goal is to capture the visitor’s attention and prevent them from leaving.
 When looking to improve pages, always start with the homepage.

 Google ranks individual pages and not websites as a whole, meaning each page has the potential to rank for the topic it covers (the focus keyword).
 This can be supplemented further by secondary keywords, broadening the page’s reach.
 Hence, the importance of keyword research!
 And if you want a page to rank for a specific term, you should make it the focus keyword on that page.